knpuniversity/rest/knpu/episode2/hal-collection.rst

 tuned.

-And now that we're following the rules of HAL, if we go back to the HAL browser and re-send the request, you actually get a completely different page.
-This time is says we have no properties, since our collection has no keys outside of the embedded stuff, and below it shows our embedded programmers and we can see the data for each.
-And each even has a ``self`` link, which we can follow to move our client to that new URL and see the data for that one programmer.
+And now that we're following the rules of HAL, if we go back to the HAL browser and re-send the request, you get a completely different page.
+This time it says we have no properties, since our collection has no keys outside of the embedded stuff, and below it shows our embedded programmers and we can see the data for each.
+Each programmer even has a ``self`` link, which we can follow to move our client to that new URL and see the data for that one programmer.
 If it has any other links, we could keep going by following those.
 So hey, this is getting kind of fun!
 And as you'll see, the HAL browser can help figure out what new links can be added to make life better.